Rakesh-Gurrala/CurrencyConvertion/README.md

 To currency
 Amount to convert
 It returns the converted amount based on the latest exchange rates.

-🔹 Step 4: Handle Errors Properly
+🔹Step 4: Handle Errors Properly
 Manage API Errors

 Handle cases where the external API is down or unreachable.